 Asking for help is a sign of weakness.
 You may be reluctant to call a colleague with a question or ask for help from you staff if you believe this makes you look less qualified.
 In fact, this can create a culture where teachers are also afraid to ask for help.
 You need to model how to do this for your staff.

 You are not allowed to have a personal life.
 Do you feel guilty if you leave on time?
 Do you apologize if you have to take care of personal or family member’s needs?
 Do you avoid using personal time for any reason during the school year?
 A healthy work-life balance helps everyone.
 Take care of yourself; the work will be there tomorrow.

 People should know what you expect without being told.
 Have you been let down by staff members, parents, or board members who did not do as you expected?
 Do you find it hard to delegate important tasks because they never get done the way you wanted?
 A good leader knows how to set the goal, give important information needed to complete the task, and then let it go.
 Allow people to own the task, as long as they meet the goals.
 Check out this handy resource to learn how to delegate without losing control: Know when to delegate

 It’s your job to see the big picture and leave the details to others.
 While this sounds nice, the reality is that you need to pay attention to the details too.
 Without micromanaging, set goals with your team and hold them accountable for meeting those goals with frequent check-ins and realistic deadlines.
-If you need more work on how to lead in this area, I highly recommend the book “Execution”.
-See my 4/5/2018 blog post for more information.

 People don’t need to be told when they are doing the right thing.
 Some people withhold praise because they assume others already know they are doing the right thing.
 Precise and timely praise can change your school culture and build resilience and sustainability.
 Just like in the classroom (Teach Like a Champion “precise praise”), praise is a powerful tool to keep people doing what you want them to do.